DRIVER-EU/csharp-test-bed-adapter/README.md

 Project that is used in the examples only, containing a simple test Avro schema that is used for transmitting messages of that type from producer to consumer.
 Inside the [examples\common\CommonMessages\data](https://github.com/DRIVER-EU/csharp-test-bed-adapter/tree/master/examples/common/CommonMessages/data) folder you'll find a README regarding the conversion from Avro schema to C# class file(s).

+### src\CoreMessages

+The code project that bundles all system/core message formats defined for the DRIVER-EU Test-bed.
+These schemas can also be found at [DRIVER-EU avro-schemas](https://github.com/DRIVER-EU/avro-schemas/tree/master/core).
+This project is required for `CSharpTestBedAdapter` to run.
+The following message formats are currently implemented:

+* Heartbeat: sending to topic `system_heartbeat`
+This allows the adapter to indicate it is still alive for all other adapters in the test-bed.
+* Log: sending to topic `system_logging`
+Both the adapter as your application can send log messages to the test-bed to inform operators on what is going on inside the application.
+* Admin heartbeat: receiving from topic `system_admin_heartbeat` The adapter checks if the admin tool inside the test-bed is alive.
+If not during the first 10 seconds of this adapters existence, the adapter will enter `DEBUG` mode.
+If the admin tool was present but connection is lost somehow, the adapter will enter `DISABLED` mode until the admin tool comes back alive, re-sending and re-receiving all messages that were queued during being disabled.
+* Timing: receiving from topic `system_timing`
+The [time service](https://github.com/DRIVER-EU/test-bed-time-service) updates all adapters for setting a global time frame.
+Current time information can be retrieved from the `GetTimeInfo` method.
+* Time control: receiving from topic `system_timing_control` The [Trial Management Tool](https://github.com/DRIVER-EU/scenario-manager) notifies all adapters on time changes, for instance whenever a running trial is paused.

 ### src\StandardMessages

 The code project that bundles all standard message formats defined for the Common Information Space (CIS) of the DRIVER-EU Test-bed.
 All these Avro schemas can be found at [DRIVER-EU avro-schemas](https://github.com/DRIVER-EU/avro-schemas/tree/master/standard).
 This project is required for `CSharpTestBedAdapter` to run.
 The following message formats are currently implemented: